martyboggs/carbon/source/_posts/climate-change-status-2019.md

 ---
-title: Stopping Worldwide Carbon Emissions to Stop Global Warming
+title: Curbing Worldwide Climate Change
 ---

 Carbon is emitted as CO2 which causes global warming.

-## The 10 Countries that Emit the Most CO2
+## The 10 Countries that Emit the Most CO2 in 2019

 1. China
 2. USA